How To Add Ggplot To R

 Exporting plots

-my_plot <- ggplot(data = yearly_sex_counts, aes(10 = year, y = northward, color = sex)) + geom_line() + facet_wrap(vars(genus)) + labs(title = "Observed genera through fourth dimension", x = "Year of observation", y = "Number of individuals") + theme_bw() + theme(centrality.text.ten = element_text(colour = "grey20", size = 12, angle = 90, hjust = 0.five, vjust = 0.5), centrality.text.y = element_text(colour = "grey20", size = 12), text = element_text(size = xvi)) ggsave("name_of_file.png", my_plot, width = 15, height = ten) ## This also works for plots combined with patchwork plot_combined <- plot_weight / plot_count + plot_layout(heights = c(3, 2)) ggsave("plot_combined.png", plot_combined, width = 10, dpi = 300)
+my_plot <- ggplot(data = yearly_sex_counts, aes(10 = year, y = northward, color = sex)) + geom_line() + facet_wrap(vars(genus)) + labs(title = "Observed genera through fourth dimension", x = "Year of observation", y = "Number of individuals") + theme_bw() + theme(centrality.text.ten = element_text(colour = "grey20", size = 12, angle = 90, hjust = 0.five, vjust = 0.5), centrality.text.y = element_text(colour = "grey20", size = 12), text = element_text(size = xvi)) ggsave("name_of_file.png", my_plot, width = 15, height = ten) ## This also works for plots combined with patchwork plot_combined <- plot_weight / plot_count + plot_layout(heights = c(3, 2)) ggsave("plot_combined.png", plot_combined, width = 10, dpi = 300) Note: The parameters width and height also make up one's mind the font size in the saved plot.

 Folio built on: 📆 2022-07-08 ‒ 🕢 04:13:42